Skip to content

 ROVs can operate simultaneously with cargo operations, allowing the vessel to set sail with a clean hull as soon as the cargo operations are complete.
 This ultimately reduces fuel consumption and increases efficiency.

-“Our data shows that using ROVs can recover the cost of the hull cleaning already during the first sea leg.”
-Vegard says
+“Our data shows that using ROVs can recover the cost of the hull cleaning already during the first sea leg,” Senior Fleet Performance Analyst Vegard Marken says.

 Building Global Partnerships